ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 <span style="color:#97d700">pi duplicities</span>

 He smoked the last cigarette then fled to LA to detox.
 "Just for a few days," he said as he kissed my cheek at the airport.
 His stubble was a couple days out, coarse.
-A brief touch that was visceral.
-Lingering.
+A brief touch that was visceral and lingering.

 I drove back to his place, alone, where the cats greeted me with their sad cries.
 I shouldn't have bought him that pack of American Spirit.